Probing the equation of state of the early Universe with pulsar timing arrays

-The infrared power-law index of SIGWs is highly sensitive to the equation of state (EoS) of the early Universe when the corresponding wavelength reenters the Hubble horizon~\cite{Domenech:2019quo,Domenech:2020kqm,Domenech:2021ztg}.
-While the standard cosmological model posits that the Universe was dominated by radiation from the end of inflation until the onset of matter domination, the only well-established evidence comes from the period of big bang nucleosynthesis (BBN), during which the Universe was indeed radiation-dominated.
-However, prior to BBN, there is limited observational data, providing an opportunity to explore phenomena associated with a different EoS parameter ($w\neq1/3$) during that earlier stage \cite{Allahverdi:2020bys}.
-This opens up a rich avenue for investigating various scenarios that could have occurred before the BBN era.
+The infrared power-law index of SIGWs is susceptible to the equation of state (EoS) of the early Universe when the corresponding wavelength reenters the Hubble horizon~\cite{Domenech:2019quo,Domenech:2020kqm,Domenech:2021ztg}.
+While the standard cosmological model posits that the Universe was dominated by radiation from the end of inflation until the onset of matter domination, the only well-established evidence comes from the big bang nucleosynthesis (BBN) period, during which the Universe was radiation-dominated.
+However, prior to BBN, there was limited observational data, providing an opportunity to explore phenomena associated with a different EoS parameter ($w\neq1/3$) during that earlier stage~\cite{Allahverdi:2020bys}.
+This offers a promising pathway for investigating various scenarios that could have occurred before the BBN era.
 Therefore, SIGWs offer an invaluable opportunity to directly investigate the expansion history of the primordial dark Universe.
-There exists considerable room for new physics to manifest, presenting the opportunity for intriguing phenomena to emerge in the context of the SIGWs.
-Various aspects of the SIGWs provide avenues for potential new physics to be explored, such as investigating different equations of state for the Universe \cite{ Domenech:2020ssp, Domenech:2021wkk, Domenech:2019quo, Domenech:2020kqm}, exploring different propagation speeds of fluctuations \cite{Domenech:2021ztg, Balaji:2022dbi, Balaji:2023ehk}, and investigating different initial conditions \cite{Domenech:2021and}.
+There is considerable room for new physics to manifest, allowing intriguing phenomena to emerge in the context of the SIGWs.
+Various aspects of the SIGWs provide avenues for potential new physics to be explored, such as investigating different equations of state for the Universe~\cite{Domenech:2020ssp,Domenech:2021wkk,Domenech:2019quo,Domenech:2020kqm}, exploring different propagation speeds of fluctuations~\cite{Domenech:2021ztg,Balaji:2022dbi,Balaji:2023ehk}, and investigating different initial conditions~\cite{Domenech:2021and}.
 These fascinating scenarios can be tested and probed using the SIGWs as a powerful observational tool.